pramodith/klarity/README.md

 ## 🎯 Overview

-Klarity is a tool for analyzing uncertainty in generative model outputs.
-It combines both raw probability analysis and semantic understanding to provide deep insights into model behavior during text generation.
-The library offers:
+Klarity is your toolkit for looking into the AI decision-making process.
+By combining uncertainty analysis with reasoning insights, it provides unprecedented visibility into how models think and generate outputs.

-- **Dual Entropy Analysis**: Combines raw probability entropy with semantic similarity-based entropy
+- **Dual Entropy Analysis**: Understand model confidence through raw entropy and semantic similarity metrics
+- **Reasoning Analysis**: Extract and evaluate step-by-step thinking patterns in model outputs
-- **Semantic Clustering**: Groups similar predictions to understand model decision-making
+- **Semantic Clustering**: Group similar predictions to reveal decision-making pathways
-- **Structured Output**: Returns detailed JSON analysis of generation patterns
+- **Structured Insights**: Get detailed JSON analysis of both uncertainty patterns and reasoning steps
-- **AI-powered Analysis**: Uses a separate model to analyze generation patterns and provide human-readable insights
+- **AI-powered Report**: Leverage capable models to interpret generation patterns and provide human-readable insights

 <div align="center">
   <br>